cfpb/development/browser-checklist.md

 - [ ] Is useable without CSS
 - [ ] Is useable without JS
 - [ ] Flexible from small to large screens

+* JavaScript support is not required, but essential content should be readable.